zcdev/dream-shoppe/README.md

 Utilized a spreadsheet API instead of a full scale database due to the very simple needs.

 Users can generate some random shopping points to purchase the intengible goods (in real world they are priceless).
-The shoppe items are listed by ranking from the highest and most popular demand.
+The shoppe items are listed by ranking from the highest and most popularly demanded.
-Try to spend all you have and see if you got them all until zero point is left!
+Try to spend all you have and see if you got them all...
+Until zero point is left!
 I hope it encourages the pursuit of your dreams.